bigladder/atheneum/.github/pull_request_template.md

 Fixes # (issue)

 ## Checklists:
-The following are the checklist the author needs to address.
-The first checklist is to create an initial PR, to let others know the work progress on the repository.
-This should be done early in the development.
-Once the author is satisfied with the changes one can move on to changing the draft into a pull request.
+The following checklists are the items the author needs to address.
+The first checklist is to create an initial PR, to let others know the work progress being done on the branch.
+A draft should be open early in development.
+When the author is satisfied with the changes, switch the draft into a pull request.
 Then the author needs to complete the second checklist.

 ### Draft Checklist:
 - [ ] PR titles should be user-synopsis style (clearly understandable in a standalone changelog context).